hamen/android-mcp/STANDALONE.md

-## MCP Android ADB – Standalone Repo Guide
+## Android MCP – Standalone Repo Guide

 This repo currently lives inside a larger monorepo.
-Follow these notes to split it out cleanly and set up local + CI workflows.
+Follow these notes to split it out cleanly and set up local + CI workflows under the `android-mcp` name.

 ### Requirements
 - Node.js 18+ and npm.